gohugoio/hugo/docs/content/extras/scratch.md

 `Set` and `SetInMap` can store values of any type.

 For single values, `Add` accepts values that support Go's `+` operator.
-If the first `Add` for a key is an array or slice, the follwing adds will be appended to that list.
+If the first `Add` for a key is an array or slice, the following adds will be appended to that list.

 The scope of the backing data is global for the given `Node`, `Page` or `Shortcode`, and spans partial and shortcode includes.

-Note that `.Scratch` from a shortcode will return the shortcode's `Scratch`, which in most casses is what you want.
+Note that `.Scratch` from a shortcode will return the shortcode's `Scratch`, which in most cases is what you want.
 If you want to store it in the page scroped Scratch, then use `.Page.Scratch`.

 ## Sample usage